king-fox-2019/hackoverflow/README.md

 - User validation error: Typically this happens when you try to Sign Up with invalid data.
 Please check again the requirement for each field.
 Example error: `Invalid email format`, `Password required`.
 - `Wrong email or password`: This happens when you enter invalid email or password during Sign In.
 Please check again.
 - Question validation error: This happens when you try to post a question without all the required data.
 Example error: `Question title required`, `Question description required`.

+### 403: Forbidden

+- `You don't have authorization to this question`: Happens when you try to manipulate (edit, delete) a question that's not posted by you.
+If that's not the case, then try to check whether you typed the id correctly.

 ## User Routes